HorizonLabsDev/MoniCal/terms.md

 Wir behalten uns vor, diese Bedingungen zu aktualisieren.
 Wesentliche Änderungen werden in der App kommuniziert.

 ## 7. Kontakt
-HorizonLabs — horizonlabs.dev@gmail.com
+Horizon Labs — horizonlabs.dev@gmail.com

 ---

 ## Terms of Use (English)

 **Last updated:** 29.05.2026
-**Controller:** HorizonLabs, horizonlabs.dev@gmail.com
+**Controller:** Horizon Labs, horizonlabs.dev@gmail.com

 ## 1. Scope
-These Terms of Use apply to the use of the iOS app MoniCal, developed by HorizonLabs.
+These Terms of Use apply to the use of the iOS app MoniCal, developed by Horizon Labs.

 ## 2. Use of the app
 MoniCal is a personal financial planning tool.
 You use the app at your own responsibility.
 The app does not replace professional financial advice.